dhruvasagar/go-wasm-demo/PRESENTATION.md

 # WebAssembly in Go: Bridging Web and Backend
 ## A Developer's Journey from Chaos to Unity 🚀

+> **Presenter Notes:** Start with the classic scenario everyone faces - maintaining identical business logic across platforms.
+This is the universal pain point that makes WebAssembly + Go so compelling.
+Show your three monitors/windows if possible to emphasize the chaos.

 ---

 ## Act I: The Great Code Duplication Disaster of 2024 🎭